Admission to Program

 Students need to take one course from each of the three groups below:

-Group 1) CSCI 6050 Software Engineering or CSCI 6370 Database Management
+Group 2 - Software Design: CRSCI 6050 Software Engineering, CSCI 6370 Database Management

 Additional requirements that are unique to this Double Dawgs program: